wilarN/ollamachat/README.md

 Empower Minecraft players to interact with locally deployed AI models through in-game commands!
 Built on [Ollama](https://ollama.ai/), this mod enables dynamic AI-generated conversations.

+> **Note**: This is a fork of the original OllamaChat mod with additional features.
+I am a contributor to the project, helping add features to the original project.

 ## Features